World-building for fantasy and speculative fiction writers

 What is the course about?

-In fantasy, sci fi or speculative fiction genres, the world is queen, or king.
+In fantasy, sci fi or speculative fiction, the world is queen, or king.
 Before we know anything we must know location, location, location.
 So how do we go about building the foundations of our story?
 And how do they become a reflection of theme and characters that mirror our intentions as writers?

 This is a live online course.
 You will need: